 Often these impersonations are attempts to make people believe they’re going to be entitled to money.

 A Camelot spokesperson said: ‘We would urge people to remember that, if something looks too good to be true, it probably is.’

 These accounts were set up on the day Frances and Patrick Connolly were announced as the jackpot winners and have been retweeting other people’s tweets, along with posting their own, to make it appear legitimate.

-It’s probable these accounts will be taken over by someone else once they’ve got a big following.
+It’s probable these accounts were going to be taken over by someone else once they’ve got a big following.

-They could also be used to ask followers for their personal information – such as email addresses, phone numbers, banking details or PayPal accounts.
+They could also have been used to ask followers for their personal information – such as email addresses, phone numbers, banking details or PayPal accounts.

 While anyone who hands over this information might not immediately suffer a financial loss, they could be added to a ‘sucker list’ which is then sold online so they can be targeted by other scams.

 Frances and Patrick Connolly are the winners of the £115 million EuroMillions Lottery jackpot which was drawn on New Year’s Day and revealed their identities on January 4.